wazuh/wazuh-documentation/source/development/selinux-wazuh-context.rst

         # systemctl start wazuh-manager

 Troubleshooting
 ---------------

 Create missing rules
 ^^^^^^^^^^^^^^^^^^^^

 It is possible that more rules may need to be added, as it depends on what applications are installed in the environment as well as what is being monitored.
+To do this, you need to follow these steps:

 #.
 Check which action is being blocked: